QuentinGra/QuentinGra/README.md

 Outside of coding, I'm a calm and thoughtful person.
 I enjoy reading, listening to music, and going on long hikes to recharge and find inspiration.

 As I continue to grow as a developer, I'm excited by the prospect of working on impactful projects that make a real difference.
-I'm also passionate about contributing to open source communities in the future and collaborating with other developers who share the same drive for innovation and learning.
+Contributing to open source communities is one of my goals for the future, and I look forward to collaborating with other passionate developers who share the same drive for innovation and learning.

 <details>
   <summary><h4>👨‍💻 Coding</h4></summary>